Veluaravind/API-documentation/Clarence the dog API.md

 ## FAQs

 Q: Can I skip reward?

     A: Not in this version — every action includes a reward.

 Q: What happens if a treat is out of stock?

     A: You’ll get a 409 Conflict with a hint listing the unavailable items.

 Q: Is duration exact?

     A: No, it’s a target.
 The response shows both requested and actual times.

 Q: Can I set Clarence’s breed?

     A: Yes — you can set it when you create Clarence’s profile.
 For example: "breed": "Patterdale Terrier".

 Q: Should I set the water level if Clarence wants to drink?

     A: Yes — Clarence enjoys one glass of water a day.
 You can specify the amount to keep his bowl topped up.

 ## Notes

-- For future proof `rewardType`, and `rewardDetails` are not always present.
+- For future proof, `rewardType`, and `rewardDetails` are not always present.
-- color in toy rewards is optional — if omitted, backend assigns a default.
+- Color in toy rewards is optional — if omitted, backend assigns a default.

 ## Best practices